hypo69/hypo/docs/gemini/consultant/ru/utils/video.md

     Downloads a video from a given URL and saves it to the specified path asynchronously.

     :param url: The URL of the video.
-    :param save_path: The path to save the video file.
+    :param save_path: The path to save the downloaded video.
-    :raises aiohttp.ClientError: If there is an error during the network operation.
+    :raises aiohttp.ClientError: If there's a network issue during download.
     :return: The path to the saved video file if successful, otherwise None.
     """
     save_path = Path(save_path)

     try:
         async with aiohttp.ClientSession() as session:
             async with session.get(url) as response: